Avaya vs RingCentral

 2019.
 Avaya partners with RingCentral to provide cloud offering

-After months of evaluating sale and merger options, Avaya announced a strategic partnership and $500 million contribution from RingCentral.
-The company, which emerged from a bankruptcy filing in 2017, now faces growing competition from large rivals such as Microsoft Corp and Amazon Web Services.
-Those rivals deliver similar communications services as software running inside cloud data centers, a capability Avaya has struggled to match but where RingCentral is a major player.
-Under the deal, Avaya will rely on RingCentral to provide cloud technology in a new offering.
-Both companies will contribute funding to the sales and marketing of the cloud product.
+After extensive deliberation regarding sale and merger possibilities, Avaya has recently announced a significant strategic partnership with a $500 million contribution from RingCentral.
+Avaya, having emerged from a bankruptcy filing in 2017, now faces increasing competition from industry giants such as Microsoft Corp and Amazon Web Services.
+These competitors provide comparable communication services through software deployed within cloud data centers—an area where Avaya has encountered challenges, unlike RingCentral, which is a key player in the field.
+As part of the agreement, Avaya will leverage RingCentral's expertise in cloud technology to offer a new comprehensive solution.
+Both companies will contribute funds towards the sales and marketing efforts of this cloud-based product.

 2007.
 RingCentral allows to manage your calls, save money with VoIP